Skip to main content

 Celebrate Recovery

-Celebrate Recovery is a Christian 12-step program invented in 1991 and has been hosted at over 35,000 churches worldwide.
+Celebrate Recovery is a Christian 12-step program launched in 1991 and now hosted at over thirty-five thousand churches worldwide.

 Need Help Getting Sober?
 Drug and Alcohol Addiction Treatment Solutions

-Alcohol and drug addictions devastate your life expectancy.
-One study found people with alcohol use disorder lived 24-28 fewer years than their non-abusing peers, and another study found people abusing opiates lived about 14-15 fewer years than their non-abusing peers.[2][3]
+Alcohol and drug addictions have serious impacts on health and life expectancy.
+Research shows that people with alcohol use disorder may live 24 to 28 fewer years than their peers, and people who misuse opiates may live 14 to 15 fewer years than non-users.

-Life is precious, and it’s too valuable to let one more moment be lost to an alcohol or drug addiction.
-That’s why The Heights Treatment is here to help.
+Life is valuable, and it is too important to lose one more moment to addiction.
+The Heights Treatment is here to help.

-We offer a variety of treatment programs with a dash of Midwestern hospitality to support any level of needs you may have.
-Our professional team members are licensed to provide evidence-based therapies that are grounded in the physiology and psychology of addiction.
+We offer a variety of treatment programs tailored to different levels of need.
+Our licensed professionals provide evidence-based therapies grounded in the physiology and psychology of addiction.

-You can expect consistent, confidential, and supportive care and attention every step of the way.
-Effective healing is encouraged by a supportive community, which starts with our staff but also includes other clients who will be participating in group treatments with you.
+You can expect consistent, confidential, and supportive care.
+Healing is strengthened through a supportive community, which includes both our team and other clients participating in group work.

 Choose a Sober Life Today

 Alcohol and drug addictions are serious.
-If you’re struggling with substances, seek treatment immediately.
-Don’t wait.
-Who your roommate is can have a significant effect on the success of your sobriety journey.
+If you are struggling with substances, seek help immediately.
+Who you live with can have a significant effect on your long-term sobriety.

 Frequently Asked Questions